 The 2 year course focuses on developing and building skills before completing core units.
 Units 2 and 3 are marked in house and moderated.
 Unit 1 is an externally marked exam with a brief that changes each year.

-Friday – Art club
+Friday – Dance club

 Music – Styles from other cultures- exploring a range of music from across varying continents and looking at how it influences modern day Music.

 Drama – styles from other cultures – Looking at how different countries and historical periods view the purpose of theatre.